poketo/poketo-service/README.md

 ### Colophon

-Deployed on [Now](https://now.sh), hooked into a MongoDB database from [mLab](https://mlab.com) for persistence.
+Deployed on [Now](https://now.sh).
+Collection data is stored in a MongoDB database from [mLab](https://mlab.com).
+Front-end code can be found at [poketo/site](https://github.com/poketo/site).

 Feel free to clone and run your own instance with the same setup!
-Front-end code can be found at [poketo/site](https://github.com/poketo/site).

 ### License